 Search engine optimization has been the focus of so many small business’ marketing strategies over the last few years, and for good reason.
 SEO is an awesome way to get more eyes on your practice without necessarily having to advertise.
 But SEO relies on Google’s search algorithms which change all the time.
 If you don’t have a dedicated SEO firm or consultant keeping your website up-to-date, it can be really tricky to stay on top of best practices.

-One alternative to SEO is paid advertising, which lots of practices shy away from because they worry it’s not the best use of their money.
+One alternative, or better yet, a avenue to complement SEO efforts is paid advertising, which lots of practices shy away from because they worry it’s not the best use of their money.
 That’s where pay-per-click advertising comes in.

 What is Pay-Per-Click Advertising?